lexay/mdbook-selfhosted-docker/README.md

 b. mdbook recompiles source of your knowledge base on the fly, you dont even need to restart the server.

-Note: When the repo is up to date, make sure no additional info, like some help message, pops up when you `git-pull`.

 [1]: https://github.com/rust-lang/mdBook
 [2]: https://github.com/ChristianLempa/cheat-sheets/blob/main/misc/ssl-certs.md